Reconfiguration on nowhere dense graph classes: Abstract

 \section{Abstract}

-In the token jumping problem for a vertex subset problem $\QQQ$ on graphs we are given a graph $G$ and two feasible solutions $S_s, S_t\subseteq V(G)$ of $\QQQ$ with $|S_s|=|S_t|$, and imagine that a token is placed on each vertex of $S_s$.
-The problem is to determine whether there exists a sequence $S_1,\ldots,S_n$ of feasible solutions, where $S_1=S_s$, $S_n=S_t$ and each $S_{i+1}$ results from $S_i$, $1\leq i<n$, by moving exactly one token to another vertex.

-We prove that for every nowhere dense class of graphs and for every $r\geq 1$ there exists a polynomial $p_r$ such that the token jumping problem for the \mbox{distance-$r$} independent set problem and for the distance-$r$ dominating set problem admit kernels of size $p_r(k)$, where $k$ is the number of used tokens.
-If $k$ is equal to the size of a minimum distance-$r$ dominating set, then we even obtain a kernel of almost linear size $\Oof(k^{1+\epsilon})$ for any fixed $\epsilon>0$.

-We then prove that if a class~$\CCC$ is somewhere dense and closed under taking subgraphs, then for some value of $r\geq 1$ the reconfiguration problem for the above problems on $\CCC$ is $\mathsf{W}[1]$-hard (and in particular we cannot expect the existence of kernelization algorithms).
+Let $\mathcal{Q}$ be a vertex subset problem on graphs.
+In a reconfiguration variant of $\QQQ$ we are given a graph $G$ and two feasible solutions $S_s, S_t\subseteq V(G)$ of $\mathcal{Q}$ with $|S_s|=|S_t|=k$.
+The problem is to determine whether there exists a sequence $S_1,\ldots,S_n$ of feasible solutions, where $S_1=S_s$, $S_n=S_t$, $|S_i|\leq k\pm 1$, and each $S_{i+1}$ results from~$S_i$, $1\leq i<n$, by the addition or removal of a single vertex.
+We prove that for every nowhere dense class of graphs and for every integer $r\geq 1$ there exists a polynomial~$p_r$ such that the reconfiguration variants of the \mbox{distance-$r$} independent set problem and the distance-$r$ dominating set problem admit kernels of size~$p_r(k)$.
+If~$k$ is equal to the size of a minimum distance-$r$ dominating set, then for any fixed $\epsilon>0$ we even obtain a kernel of almost linear size $\mathcal{O}(k^{1+\epsilon})$.
+We then prove that if a class~$\mathcal{C}$ is somewhere dense and closed under taking subgraphs, then for some value of $r\geq 1$ the reconfiguration variants of the above problems on $\mathcal{C}$ are \mbox{$\mathsf{W}[1]$-hard} (and in particular we cannot expect the existence of kernelization algorithms).
 Hence our results show that the limit of tractability for the reconfiguration variants of the distance-$r$ independent set problem and distance-$r$ dominating set problem on subgraph closed graph classes lies exactly on the boundary between nowhere denseness and somewhere denseness.